Corporate Responsibility

 Image eggs

-The average conversion rate of our Canadian pork suppliers to gestation crate-free operations is 67%, which represents the majority of our purchases.
-We are closely monitoring this transition with the goal of reaching 100%.
+The average conversion rate of our Canadian pork suppliers to gestation crate-free operations is 65%, which represents the majority of our purchases.
+We are closely monitoring this transition with the goal of reaching 100% by 2029, as per our suppliers’ commitment.

 Image pig